ailabstw/FLaVor/examples/hello-inference/docs/segmentation_example.md

-# Segmentation task in FLaVor Inference Service
+# Segmentation task with the FLaVor Inference Service

 This guide will walk you through integrating the FLaVor inference service for 2D segmentation tasks using the [lungmask](https://github.com/JoHof/lungmask) inference model.